 Elegant sister ship to charming Regatta, Insignia and Nautica, Oceania Cruises’ newest addition, Sirena embodies the most treasured elements of our celebrated fleet, and features a few highlights all her own.
 With the introduction of two fresh culinary experiences, Sirena offers even more ways to savor The Finest Cuisine at Sea™.
 Tuscan Steak, a brand new specialty restaurant, serves Italian favorites, succulent steaks and fresh seafood inspired by Toscana and Polo Grill.
 The Grand Dining Room offers a surprise transformation into Jacques Bistro during lunch, which serves classic French fare.
 Also featuring the beloved restaurant Red Ginger, Sirena invites you to enjoy bold Asian cuisine in a fresh new way.

-World Class Speakers!
+World Class Speaker!

 All subject to availability!

 For a taste of the Baroque, visitors need only climb the famous Spanish Steps, walk through the Piazza Navona or toss a coin into the beautiful Trevi Fountain.
 Renaissance splendour is perhaps best revealed in the Pope’s residence, the Vatican Palace, or in Michelangelo’s efforts on the roof of the Sistine Chapel.
 From early Christian Basilicas to the Roman Forum, the Colosseum and the Pantheon, the sequence of history trails back to the height of the Roman Empire.

 It may sound like a city of contrasts, but Rome’s timeless magic lies in its ability to blend the old with the new.
 Empires have risen and fallen, old gods have been replaced with new ones, but Rome remains.